VintherMN/chorey/README.md

 ## Other Features
 ### Calendar
 - An overview of a calendar for the month
-- Can chose any day of the month and inspect tasks and reminders
+- Can choose any day of the month and inspect tasks and reminders
 - Can edit and delete from calendar through modal popout

 ### Tasks and Reminder overview